 Is the new Listen app streaming only?
 Or can I download shows onto my phone, like with the old Radio app?

-The current version of CBC Listen is enabled for streaming only.
-CBC Podcasts and On Demand content will be available for download in the coming weeks in a forthcoming app update.
+On Demand content will be available for download in the coming months in a forthcoming app update.
 Our team of designers and developers are already hard at work to bring this functionality to you very soon.

-Does the Save for Later feature mean I can listen to content when I am offline?
+Does the Bookmark feature mean I can listen to content when I am offline?